curl/everything-curl/internals/memory-debugging.md

 The file `lib/memdebug.c` contains debug-versions of a few functions.
-Functions such as `malloc()`, `free()`, `fopen()`, `fclose()`, etc that somehow deal with resources that might give us problems if we "leak" them.
+Functions such as `malloc()`, `free()`, `fopen()`, `fclose()`, etc that somehow deal with resources that might give us problems if we leak them.
 The functions in the memdebug system do nothing fancy, they do their normal function and then log information about what they just did.
 The logged data can then be analyzed after a complete session,